gitfrid/CzechFOI/README.md

 The CSV  export can easily be done in the SQLite query window.

 Day of death in the SQLite queries are days counted from start date 2020.01.01,
 <br>since the integer number of days from 2020.
-01.01 is easier to process in the phyton script than a date itself.
+01.01 is easier to handle in the phyton script than the dates.

 Python and Visual Studio Code were used to create the phyton script for the 3D plot.